hello-robot/stretch_ros/install_noetic.md

 ### Homing Error

 If using `stretch_robot_home.py` does not result in the robot being calibrated, try running the command again.
 If this does not work, try shutting down the robot, turning off the robot with the power switch, waiting for a few seconds, and then powering it on again.
 Then, try `stretch_robot_home.py` again.
+For unknown reasons, one of our robots has needed to be homed, rebooted, and homed again after following this installation guide.

 ### ROS Launch File Fails